Skip to Content

 Harbor Christmas Market (Kölner Hafen-Weihnachtsmarkt)

-Statue of a sailor near Christmas market stalls
+Statue of a seated sailor near Christmas market stalls.

 The maritime themed market